drwetter/testssl.sh/doc/testssl.1.md

 `-H, --heartbleed`              Checks for Heartbleed, a memory leakage in openssl.
 Unless the server side doesn't support the heartbeat extension it is likely that this check runs into a timeout.
 The seconds to wait for a reply can be adjusted with `HEARTBLEED_MAX_WAITSOCK`.
 8 is the default (unit: seconds)

 `-I, --ccs, --ccs-injection`    Checks for CCS injection which is an openssl vulnerability.
 Sometimes also here the check needs to wait for a reply.
-The predefined timeout of 5 seconds can be changed with the enviroment variable `CCS_MAX_WAITSOCK`.
+The predefined timeout of 5 seconds can be changed with the environment variable `CCS_MAX_WAITSOCK`.

 `-T, --ticketbleed`		Checks for Ticketbleed memory leakage in BigIP loadbalancers.